Be Your Own Publicist: 7 Ways to Make Your Pitch Stand Out

 Like a handrail for your idea, this gives editors—at a glance—the skinny on the story you have in mind.
 A little teaser for a bright umbrella, like “Cool Wet Weather Gear Under $25,” helps the editor see that your product could fit in a number of themed roundups or sections.
 It also signals to the editor that you have done your part to make a good fit for their publication and that you are ready for press.

-Photo: A Real Simple roundup
+Photo: A Real Simple roundup.

 7. Remember the golden rule of pitching